 In voting by proxy with regard to the election of directors, you may vote in favor of all nominees, withhold your votes as to all nominees, or withhold your votes as to specific nominees.
 With regard to the remaining proposals, you may vote in favor of each proposal or against each proposal, or in favor of some proposals and against others, or you may abstain from voting on any of these proposals.
+When voting on the "say-on-frequency" proposal, you may indicate whether the say-on-pay advisory vote on executive compensation shall be held every one, two or three years, or you may abstain from voting.
+If none of the three frequency options receives a majority of the votes cast, the frequency that receives the most votes will be deemed the frequency approved by the stockholders.
 You should specify your respective choices on the accompanying proxy card or your voting instruction form.